Overview of Vampire: The Eternal Struggle

 Equipment cards are action cards that give minions special abilities.
 The equip action has a default +1 stealth.

-To equip with an equipment card from your hand, play the card and tap the acting minion.
+To equip with an equipment card from your hand, play the card and lock the acting minion.
 If the action is successful, the equipment card is placed on the minion (and the cost, if any, is paid).
 If the action is unsuccessful, the card is burned (see Resolve the Action, sec.
 6.2.3).
 Only one equipment card can be played per action, but there is no limit to the number of equipment cards a minion can have.

-To equip with an equipment card currently possessed by one of your other minions, tap the acting minion (the minion who is attempting to get the equipment) and announce the equipment card he is getting.
+To equip with an equipment card currently possessed by one of your other minions, lock the acting minion (the minion who is attempting to get the equipment) and announce the equipment card he is getting.
 More than one equipment card can be taken from a minion in a single action.
 If the action is unsuccessful, the equipment remains where it is.

 Retainers are action cards that give minions special abilities.
 The employ retainer action has a default +1 stealth.

-To employ a retainer from your hand, play the card and tap the acting minion.
+To employ a retainer from your hand, play the card and lock the acting minion.
 If the action is successful, the retainer is placed on the acting minion (and the cost, if any, is paid).
 If the action is unsuccessful, the card is burned (see Resolve the Action, sec.
 6.2.3).
 Only one retainer card can be employed per action, but there is no limit to the number of retainers a minion can have.
-Unlike equipment, a retainer is loyal to the minion that recruited it and cannot be transferred.
+Unlike equipment, a retainer is loyal to the minion that employed it and cannot be transferred.

 When a retainer is brought into play, it receives blood counters from the blood bank to represent its life (listed on the retainer's card).
 When a retainer loses its last life counter, it is burned (see Retainers and Combat, sec.
 6.4.7).